formal-methods-mpi/Workshop.jl/docs/src/4_dispatch/exercise.md

 x = Measurement.(x, 2*randn(20))
 ```

-But what happens when we us the education data with measurement error to predict income?
+But what happens when we use the education data with measurement error to predict income?
 Let's find out!
 We defined our prediction function as

 ```@example exercise_dispatch